 A pressure canner is a specially designed pot with a locking lid, a vent and a gauge to measure the pressure in the pot.

 There are many different types of pressure canners and many of the older models still do a good job.
-The main difference between pressure canners are a dial gauge or a weighted gauge.
+The main difference between pressure canners is a dial gauge or a weighted gauge.
 Some models include both.

 A dial gauge has a dial that measures the pressure and a weighted gauge jiggles when the pressure reaches a certain point.